simpleidserver/SimpleIdServer/docs/documentation/scim20/persistence.md

 ## MongoDB

 > [!WARNING]
 > A SimpleIdServer template exists to create SCIM server with MongoDB support.
-Execute the command line `dotnet new scimongodb` and don't forget to update the `CONNECTIONSTRING` and `DATABASENAME` parameters in the `Startup.cs` file before running the solution.
+> * Execute the command line `dotnet new scimongodb -n ScimHost`.
+> * Update  the `CONNECTIONSTRING` and `DATABASENAME` parameters in the `Startup.cs` file before running the solution.

 **Pre-requisite** : [SCIM server must be installed](/documentation/scim20/installation.html) in the Visual Studio Solution.